 How excited are you to get out there and play 5-on-5 again?

 MC: I’m very excited.
 This is probably the longest I’ve been away from basketball when I’m healthy.
 So, yes, I definitely have the itch to get back out there and play and compete.
 We’re going to have some fun, playing against former [NBA] guys.
 That’s gonna be the main focus of this tournament.

-Basketball, Interview, NBA, Podcast, Evergreen, Featured, Interview, Podcast, Top, Chris Bosh, Dwyane Wade, Kevin Durant, LeBron James, Mario Chalmers, Mike Miller, Ray Allen, Udonis Haslem, Memphis Grizzlies, Miami Heat
+Basketball, Interview, NBA, Podcast, Evergreen, Interview, Podcast, Top, Chris Bosh, Dwyane Wade, Kevin Durant, LeBron James, Mario Chalmers, Mike Miller, Ray Allen, Udonis Haslem, Memphis Grizzlies, Miami Heat